Confirm to unsubscribe?

-Hey Mick?
 Requiring the confirmation of an email address in an unsubscription is not CAN-SPAM compliant, right?

-That is absolutely correct.
+While I’m not a lawyer, to my understanding that is absolutely correct.
 The current implementing rules for CAN-SPAM state:

 Neither a sender nor any person acting on behalf of a sender may require that any recipient pay any fee, provide any information other than the recipient’s electronic mail address and opt-out preferences, or take any other steps except sending a reply electronic mail message or visiting a single Internet Web page, in order to: